st-ixlab/st-ixlab.github.io/_posts/2023-03-01-two-papers-accepted-to-2023-acm-chi-as-lbw.md

     </div>
 </div>

-SeoulTech IXLAB: AI-Infused Interactive Computing & Applications Our papers were accepted to the LBW track of 2023 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI)!
+Our papers were accepted to the LBW track of 2023 ACM SIGCHI Conference on Human Factors in Computing Systems (CHI)!
 1) "Tingle Just for You: A Preliminary Study of AI-based Customized ASMR Content Generation" by Ji Yeon Oh, Daun Kim, Jae-Yeop Jeong, Elizaveta Lukianova, and Jin-Woo Jeong 2) "Spot The Difference: AI, Please Make This for Me!" by Yeong-Gi Hong, Jae-Yeop Jeong, Elizaveta Lukianova, and Jin-Woo Jeong